Blue White Simple Financial Tips Blog Banner 16 3

 Nearly all of a fox’s characteristics, such as a long, fluffy coat, food, and tail, are shared by raccoons.
 They do, however, diverge significantly in a few crucial areas.

 For instance, their fur is often coarser and longer.
-Raccoon dogs have far more bristles on their outside coat, even though they appear to be as soft as foxes.
+Raccoon dogs have far more bristles on their outside coat, even though they appear to be as soft as the animals like foxes.

 Furthermore, in contrast to foxes, whose tails are often around the same length as their bodies, theirs is typically only about half as long.